fengjixuchui/ManualSEH/README.md

 * Supports nested __TRY __EXCEPT statements
 * Supports obtaining both the exception record and the context record of the exception inside a __EXCEPT region

+# Starting the ManualSEH API
+Starting the API is fairly straightforward, simply use `ManualSEH::Initialize` to initialize everything and make sure `ManualSEH::ExceptionHandler` is running inside a working exception handler.

 # Examples
 ## Regular __TRY __EXCEPT statements
 ```cpp